Flexion Therapeutics Reports Fourth-Quarter and Full-Year 2019 Financial Results

-- Company reported net ZILRETTA® (triamcinolone acetonide extended-release injectable suspension) sales of $22.5 million for full-year 2018
+- Company reported ZILRETTA® (triamcinolone acetonide extended-release injectable suspension) net sales of $73.0 million for full-year 2019, representing more than 220% growth over 2018

 - Conference call scheduled for today at